confluentinc/examples/multiregion/docs/multiregion.rst

      elected a new leader in ``east`` (for example, replica 3 in the previous output).
 Clients can failover to those replicas in the ``east`` region.

-   - In the last two scenarios, the ``multi-region-async`` and ``multi-region-default`` topics have no leader, because they had only two replicas in the ISR, both of which were in the ``west`` region and are now down.
+   - The ``multi-region-async``, ``multi-region-default`` and ``leader-is-observer-promotion`` topics have no leader, because they had only two replicas in the ISR, both of which were in the ``west`` region and are now down.
 The observers in the ``east`` region are not eligible to become leaders automatically because they were not in the ISR.

+   - The ``under-min-isr-promotion`` and ``under-replicated-promotion`` topics have have promoted observers into the ISR and an observer has become the leader.
+     This is because their observerPromotionPolicy allows this.

 Failover Observers